Inter-A: The Morning Hike

-The hike to Soames Peak on the first morning of the Retreat is a long tradition.
+The hike to Soamkes Peak on the first morning of the Retreat is a long tradition.
 Students who want to go on the hike must wake up earlier than the others and return in time for breakfast.

-Achievements and Awards
+Achievements and awards

 The Inter-A Program has been regarded as one of the most notable secondary institutes in British Columbia.
 The graduating students from Inter-A are often over represented in scholarships and awards.
 With the skills developed in Inter-A many of the graduates go on to university level education with high exam scores.
 Both founders of the program, Vic Vollrath and John Harper, have received national recognition awards for their excellence in teaching.
 Inter-A has placed its parent schools amongst the top public schools in British Columbia within recent years based on Grade 12 provincial exam marks.